-Today’s Malawi is on the route of David Livingstone, the famous European explorer.
-During the colonial period it was under British control, and referred to as Nyasaland.
-With independence in 1964 Malawi formed a republic patterned after Britain and the U.S. It continues to maintain strong ties with Britain and the West, and English is the official language of business, education, medicine and government.
+Today’s Malawi is on the route of exploration taken by David Livingstone, the famous European explorer.
+He is credited with helping to end slavery in this portion of Africa.
+During the colonial period, the nation was under British control and was known as Nyasaland.
+Independence came in 1964 and Malawi formed a republic patterned after Britain and the United States.
+They maintain strong ties with Britain and the West.
+English is the official language of business, education, medicine, and government.
 Chichewa is the native language.

 Because of its relatively small size, it is easy to visit any part of the country with a minimum amount of travel.
 Popular is Lake Malawi, the third largest and second deepest freshwater lake in Africa, the stunning landscape, Including Mount Mulanje, rising to an elevation of 9,849 ft (3002 m), game parks brimming with wild animals, birds, and landscape that recalls the ancient past.
 In spite of the spectacular beauty in land, mountains, and lake the visitor will still miss one of the gems of Malawi if they fail to visit the small, mud hut villages, and become acquainted with the village people and their simple lifestyle.
 The final gem of all is the fact this can all be accomplished in about two weeks.